frandreoli/atoms_optical_response/README.md

 The option defines the geometry of the positions of the quantum emitters.
 It can be set to three *disordered* geometries `"DISORDERED_SPHERE"`, `"DISORDERED_CYLINDER"` and `"DISORDERED_CUBOID"`, whose choice will randomly sample the positions from a uniform distribution inside the selected shape.
 When setting it to `"ARRAYS"` the emitters are arranged on a 3D lattice composed of many arrays in a row, whose number, size, lattice constants and distance can be later set.
 The choice of `"METALENS"` arranges the emitter position to form a three-layer atomic metalens (further information can be found in [[3](#Andreoli2023b)]).
 Finally, by selecting `"CUSTOM_POSITIONS"` the user can feed the simulation with its own set of emitter positions (in the 3D space), which must be formatted as a $N\times 3$ matrix and saved in a *.h5* file (HDF5 format) whose name can be later selected.

 - `input_field_settings` \
 The option defines the type of input field that drives the atomic medium.
 The choice of `"GAUSSIAN_BEAM"` defines it as a Gaussian beam illuminating the system, whose properties can be set, as described below.
-Otherwise, the choice of `"SELECTIVE_DRIVE"` defines the input field as an hypothetical field that only illuminates atoms within a radius `select_drive_radius` from the position `select_drive_pos`.
+Otherwise, the choice of `"SELECTIVE_DRIVE"` defines the input field as an hypothetical field that only illuminates atoms within a radius `select_drive_radius` from the position `select_drive_pos` (see below).

 - `pos_save_option` \
 When this option is set to `YES` the simulation will save the atomic positions as a `n_repetitions` $\times N\times 3$ tensor named *r\_atoms*, in the file *atomic\_positions.h5*.
 The value and meaning of `n_repetitions` will be defined below.